 We live increasingly uncertain times, and with uncertainty comes anxiety, and anxiety usually gives birth to a desire to beef up home security.

-Whether or not you go with one of these systems or more traditional hardwired one properly positioning your cameras both for field of view and taking into account varying lighting conditions is essential for proper operation.
+Whether or not you go with one of these systems or a more traditional hardwired one properly positioning your cameras both for field of view and taking into account varying lighting conditions is essential for proper operation.

 Position them so they don’t have any bright light shining into their lens, either directly or as a result of reflection of a shiny surface.